 The stainless steel model includes a door handle, rather than a button as found on the colored versions.
 The glass turntable is very easy to clean, and the Microwave programming is very simple to use, so you don’t need to read complicated instructions.

 Our selection for the best small microwave oven on the market.

-Panasonic’s well-constructed NN-SN651B mid-range inverter is a superb budget priced microwaved, although usually priced just over the $100 mark. takes number one position in our list.
+Panasonic’s well-constructed NN-SN651B mid-range inverter is a superb budget priced microwaved, although usually rated just over the $100 mark.
+Takes number one position on our list.
 Due to its mid-size, the microwave fits into any kitchen with ease but is also powerful enough to defrost large meals quickly with its 1200 Watt motor which is the largest in the lower price ranges.